carbon-language/carbon-lang/docs/project/contribution_tools.md

 ### Main tools

+These tools are essential for work on Carbon.

 -   Package managers
     -   `apt` (for Linux)
         -   To upgrade versions of `apt` packages, it will be necessary to